chixes404/AppSquareTask/README.md

 * SQL Server: For storing all data.
 * JWT: For secure authentication and authorization.
 * Fleunt Validation : allows for clear and concise validation rules while keeping the logic clean and separated from the core domain models.
-* Serilog: For logging system activities and errors.
 * Signalr : To send Notifications
 * Swagger: For API documentation.
 * Cqrs and Metidatr : to seprate read and write and mediatr manage the request